X

 Key Guidelines for Planting in July

 July is typically the hottest month of the year in the low desert.
-Monsoons may bring humidity and moisture, but they may not.
-If you’re going to plant in July in the low desert, you must:
+Monsoons may or may not bring humidity and moisture, so if you’re going to plant in July in the low desert, you must:

 For more information about how to have a successful summer garden in Arizona, read this article.